top of page

 The school recognises that for many of our students, English is their second language so appropriate teaching strategies are applied to support those students with their learning of English.

 SJV runs a Modelled Reading Program on Monday – Wednesday in Terms 2 -4 beginning at 8:30 until 8:45am.
-It allows students who would benefit from extra reading practice the opportunity to work with a tutor or mentor.
+This allows students who would benefit from extra reading practice the opportunity to work with a tutor or mentor.
 Often the tutors or mentors are senior students or parents/ parishioners volunteering their time.

 StJohn-Vianney_s-Mulgrave-152.jpg